 - Cut biscuit dough with a biscuit cutter, a mason jar, or some kind of round object.
 Simply press down with cutter and lift straight up.
 Don’t twist the biscuits.
 Repeat until you have 8 biscuits.

-- Bake the gluten free biscuits in preheated oven for 15-20 minutes.
+- Bake the gluten free biscuit in preheated oven for 15-20 minutes.
 Check at the 15 minute mark and leave them for a few more minutes if necessary.
 Remove the pan from the oven when finished.

 - Allow to cool for 5 minutes before serving.